-7 Conclusion
+Conclusion 4

-We proposed a learning model for generation of realistic articulated motion.
+We proposed a learning model for generation of realistic articulated human motion.
 The model characterizes deformation modes that vary according to constraint space.
 A combination of DCS network to learn the nonlinear mapping and PCA to reduce dimensionality enables us to find a representation that can adapt to constraint space with a few samples.
-This trajectory based method is more suited for movement generation than pose based methods which are concerned with defining priors for good fitting with image data such as tracking.
-The proposed method models variation of movement with respect to constraints in a more clear way than the previously proposed methods.
+This trajectory based method is more suited for movement generation than pose based methods which are concerned with defining good priors for good fitting with image data in applications such as tracking.
+The proposed method models variation of movement with respect to constraints in a more direct way than the previously proposed methods.
 The potential uses of our method is in developing humanoid robots that are reactive to their environment and also motion tracking algorithms that use prior knowledge of motion to make them robust.
 Three small applications towards that goal were experimentally validated.
-We also proposed a trajectory based method that transfers the human movement to a manipulator of a different embodiment using reinforcement leraning.
-The method uses QDCS to exploit and expore the space of trajectories that fit to constraints specified in robot space.
+We also proposed a trajectory based method that transfers the human movement to a manipulator of a different embodiment using reinforcement learning.
+The method uses DCS networks and Q-learning to exploit and explore the space of trajectories that fit to constraints specified in robot space.
 This represents a natural extension of the first algorithm that enables adaptive movement that is retargetable to any robot manipulator system.